 In the fall of junior year, students are encouraged to take the Preliminary SAT National Merit Scholarship Qualifying Test (PSAT/NMSQT) through College Board.
-The test is offered on the WHS campus.
+The test is offered by IUSD free of charge and is located on the WHS campus.
 This exam measures critical reading skills, math problem solving skills, and writing skills.
 This pre-test helps students become familiar with the kinds of questions that will be asked on the Scholastic Aptitude Test (SAT), required for admission by many colleges and universities throughout the nation.
 The PSAT test results indicate the student's strengths and weaknesses, which can help them to better prepare for the SAT.